 \section{Conclusion}

-In this paper, we proposed \ours{}, a hierarchical reasoning framework that addresses the limitations of monolithic reasoning models in deep search tasks.
-By decoupling high-level planning from low-level execution, \ours{} introduces a multi-agent architecture consisting of a Meta Reasoning Planner, an Adaptive Reasoning Coordinator, and Domain-Specialized Executors.
-This design enables scalable and modular reasoning by embedding specialized agents as cognitive components rather than relying on rigid pipelines or single-agent paradigms.
-Through dual-channel memory and coordinated task routing, our approach supports coherent knowledge synthesis and dynamic integration of diverse reasoning capabilities.
-Extensive experiments across five complex, multi-modal deep search scenarios demonstrate that \ours{} significantly outperforms conventional RAG systems and prior agent-based methods, validating the effectiveness and flexibility of hierarchical reasoning in addressing sophisticated information retrieval challenges.
+In this paper, we propose \ours{}, a hierarchical reasoning framework that overcomes limitations of monolithic models in deep search tasks.
+Our multi-agent architecture combines a Meta reasoning planner, Adaptive Reasoning Coordinator, and Domain-Specialized Executors to enable scalable, modular reasoning through specialized cognitive components rather than rigid pipelines.
+Using dual-channel memory and coordinated task routing, \ours{} supports coherent knowledge synthesis and dynamic integration of diverse tool capabilities.
+Experiments across five complex, multi-modal deep search tasks show \ours{} significantly outperforms conventional RAG systems and existing agent-based methods, highlighting the effectiveness of our decoupled design.